US Forex Brokers

 • Securities and Exchange Commission (SEC)

-While the SEC primarily oversees securities trading, it also plays a role in Forex trading when securities-based derivatives are involved.
+While the SEC primarily oversees securities trading, it also plays a role in forex trading when securities-based derivatives are involved.

 Requirements for Forex Brokers in the USA